 REMEMBER TO BRING YOUR PHOTO LICENCE, (CURRENT IN DATE PASSPORT IF YOU STILL HAVE OLD STYLE PAPER LICENCE), CBT CERTIFICATE AND THEORY PASS CERTIFICATE.
 NO DOCS NO TEST.

 ALSO NOTE THAT THE DSA NOW OPERATE A SUITABLE CLOTHING POLICY SO YOU WILL NOT BE ALLOWED TO DO THE TEST IF YOU TURN UP IN YOUR SPEEDO’S AND FLIP FLOPS.
 PLEASE ASK FOR ADVICE IF YOU ARE UNSURE IF YOUR CLOTHING IS SUITABLE.

 On-road training is conducted with a training ratio of 2 students to one instructor (maximum).

 AT M.T.W. we recommend that you deal with the practical mod 1 and 2 as seperate hurdles to overcome.
-It is possible to book a mod 1 and 2 test on the same day, however its worth noting that you will not be able to sit the mod 2 test and you will lose your mod 2 fee should you fail the mod 1
+It is possible to book a mod 1 and 2 test on the same day, however its worth noting that you will not be able to sit the mod 2 test if you fail the Mod 1 and you will lose your mod 2 test fee.

 Having successfully passed your direct access test, you can now ride any cc machine with no restriction on your licence.